armadilio3/react-native-simple-side-menu/readme.md

     yarn add react-native-simple-side-menu

-I would recommend linking the native animation library which is baked into react-native
+I would recommend linking the native animation library which is baked into react-native for faster animations

 ## Usage example ##